1. Questions seeking information

 4. Questions on notice

-Questions asked in the Senate at question time are asked without notice, although a senator may informally advise a minister of the subject of a proposed question.
+Questions asked in the Senate at question time are asked without notice, although a senator may informally advise a minister of the subject of a proposed question in advance.
 Where a senator seeks a detailed answer to a question, particularly where statistical information is sought, that question is more appropriately submitted in written form and placed on notice.

-A senator places a question on notice by signing the written question and delivering it to the Questions Officer in the Senate Table Office.
+A senator places a question on notice by signing the written question and delivering it to the Senate Table Office.
 A senator may submit questions on behalf of another.
 There is no limit on the number of questions a senator may submit.

 Table Office staff examine questions for conformity with the standing orders before adding them to the online questions on notice searchable database.
 Any problems with questions are discussed with the senator’s office.
 If they cannot be resolved they are referred to the President for determination.
-The process of editing questions for publication is greatly assisted if the signed copy is accompanied by an electronic version, sent by e-mail to the Senate Questions Officer (firstname.lastname@example.org).
+Senators should submit their questions using the questions on notice form on the senators’ intranet (Senate Connect).
+Alternatively, senators may provide a signed hard copy to the Table Office, accompanied by email to: email@example.com.

 Ministers’ offices and government departments use the database to identify questions asked.
 Questions placed on notice when the Senate is not sitting are also forwarded to ministers’ offices, allowing relevant action to commence.
 This assists ministers in providing timely responses to questions.